Exploration and preference satisfaction trade-off in reward-free learning: Concluding remarks

 \paragraph{Limitations:} Notably, having a reward-free formulation is both an advantage and limitation of our approach.
 By not specifying an extrinsic reward function we forego control over the agent's behaviour.
 In other words, by removing the ability to manipulate agent preferences regarding what is considered rewarding leads to the removal of the only clear communication channel that can be used by a designer to control agent behaviour and/or define task goals.
 Therefore, it would not be appropriate to use pepper in a setting where control of the agent's behaviour is required e.g., for autonomous vehicles.
 And, if it were, precise preferences would have to be established under supervision.

-Lastly, pepper is contingent upon having a suitable Bayesian generative model that has all the necessary components for evaluating the EFE.
-Without this, pepper may not work or the accumulated preferences might be misaligned with the observations.
+Lastly, Pepper is contingent upon having a suitable Bayesian generative model that has all the necessary components for evaluating the EFE.
+Without this, Pepper may not work or the accumulated preferences might be misaligned with the observations.
 That is an inability to optimise the marginal likelihood over the random variables of interest.
 Therefore, great care should be placed to ensure that an appropriate model has been learnt (see Appendix \ref{appendix::reconstructions} for implementation details).

-\paragraph*{Acknowledgements} NS acknowledges funding from the Medical Research Council, UK (MR/S502522/1).
+\paragraph*{Acknowledgements} We thank Fatima Sajid for reviewing the manuscript.
+NS acknowledges funding from the Medical Research Council, UK (MR/S502522/1).
 PT is supported by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems (grant reference EP/L015897/1).
 KJF is funded by the Wellcome Trust (Ref: 203147/Z/16/Z and 205103/Z/16/Z).